PhilemonPhilippin/PhilemonPhilippin/README.md

 Hello there 😄 My name is **Philémon**.

-I discovered **programming** in 2017 and immediatly fell in love with it.
-I started to learn it more seriously from end of 2021.
+In 2021, I have decided to redirect my career towards software development to follow my passion.

-My **work experience** includes 6 months of work in a consulting firm as a .NET back-end developer.
+I have completed a 5-month **professional training** in .NET development, where I have acquired skills in back-end development.
-It also includes 5 months of professional training in .NET development, focusing on the web development fundamentals and going far enough into .NET back-end development.
+After this training, I had the opportunity to work for 6 months **on a real project** as a .NET Developer in a consulting firm.
-Finally, my work experience also includes 7 months of professional training in web development, focusing on the JavaScript ecosystem and front-end development.
+After this first experience, I was able to complete a **second professional training**, this time more focused on front-end development.

 My career goals are rooted in a passion for continuous learning.